jensstein/oandbackup/FAQ.md

 In case of any problems report it in [the Telegram or Matrix group](https://github.com/NeoApplications/Neo-Backup#community) first (sometimes there is an easy solution) and/or [raise an issue here in github](https://github.com/NeoApplications/Neo-Backup/issues).

-## What are all these backup-parts (icons)? / Which parts does a backup of an app consist of?
+## What are all these backup-parts (icons)? / which parts are included in a backup?

 Each backup basically consists of the two different parts: